Dherse/masterproef/content/2_ecosystem.typ

 - the middle-end: which performs optimisations on the code;
 - the backend: which generates the executable artefacts.

 The frontend checks whether the program is correct in terms of its usage of the syntax and semantics.
 It produces errors that should be helpful for the user @becker_compiler_2019.
 Additionally, in statically typed languages, it performs type checking to ensure that types are correct and operations are valid.
-In general, such as in the case of #emph[Rust], it is the frontend that produces a simplified, more descriptive, version of the code to be used in further stages @rust_compiler.
+In general, it is the frontend that produces a simplified, more descriptive, version of the code to be used in further stages @rust_compiler.
 The middle-end performs multiple functions, but generally, it performs optimisations on the code.
 These optimisations can be of various types, and are generally used to improve the performance of the final executable.
 As will se discussed in @sec_phos, while performance is important, it is not the main focus of the proposed language.
 Therefore, the middle-end can be simplified.
 Finally, the backend, has the task of producing the final executable.
 This is a complex topic in and off itself, as it requires the generation of code for the target architecture.
-In the case of #emph[Rust], this is done by the LLVM compiler framework @rust_compiler.
+In the case of #emph[C] using #emph[Clang] -- a common compiler for _C_-- this is done by the LLVM compiler framework @clang_internals.
 However, as with the middle-end, the final solution suggested in this work will not require the generation of traditional executable artefacts.
-However, some of the tasks that one may group under the backend, such as place-and-route, will still be required and are complex enough to warrant their own research.
+Instead, some of the tasks that one may group under the backend, such as place-and-route, will still be required and are complex enough to warrant their own research.

 === Hardware-programmer & runtime

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [ Adapted from @czerwinski2013finite])[
-    The *hardware-programmer* is a tool that allows the user to write their compilation artefacts to the device @czerwinski2013finite.
+    The *hardware-programmer* is a tool that allows the user to write their compilation artefacts to the device.
 It is generally a piece of software that communicates with the device through a dedicated interface, such as a USB port.
 Most often, it is provided by the manufacturer of the device.
 ]

 The hardware-programmer is an important part of the ecosystem, as it is required to program the physical hardware.
 Usually it is also involved in debugging the device, such as with interfaces like @jtag.
 However, as this may be considered part of the hardware itself, it will not be further discussed in this section.
 However, it must be considered as the software must be able to communicate with the device.

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [ Adapted from @czerwinski2013finite])[
     The *runtime* is a program that runs on the device to provide the base functions of the device, such as initialization, memory management, and other low-level functions @aho2006compilers.
 It is generally provided by the manufacturer of the device.
 ]

-In the case of a photonic processor, while it may be of interest to think of what the runtime might look like and what functions it must perform for the rest of the ecosystem to work, it is therefore not the focus of this work.
+In the case of a photonic processor, it is as of yet unclear what tasks and functions it will perform for the rest of the ecosystem, and warrants its own research and work.
 The runtime is a device-specific component, and as such, it is not possible to design it as a generic, reusable, component.
 Therefore, it is mentioned as a necessary component, and will be discussed in further details in @sec_phos but will not be further considered in this section.

 In general, the hardware-programmer and the runtime work hand-in-hand to provide the full programmability of the device.
 As the hardware-programmer is the interface between the user and the device, and the runtime is the interface between the device and the user's code compiled artefacts.
-Therefore, these two components are what allow the user's code to be, not only executed on the device, but also to have access to the device's resources.
+Therefore, these two components are what allows the user's code to not only be executed on the device, but also to have access to the device's resources.

 === Debugger

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [Adapted from @aho2006compilers])[
-    A *debugger* is a program that allows the user to inspect the state of the program as it is being executed @aho2006compilers.
+    A *debugger* is a program that allows the user to inspect the state of the program as it is being executed.
 In the case of a hardware debugger, it generally works in conjunction with the hardware-programmer to allow the user to inspect the state of the device, pause execution and step through the code.
 ]

 The typical features of debuggers include the ability to place break-points -- point in the code where the execution is automatically paused upon reaching it -- step through the code, inspect the state of the program, then resume the execution of the program.
 Another common feature is the ability to pause on exception, essentially, when an error occurs, the debugger will pause the execution of the program and let the user inspect what caused this error and observe the list of function calls that lead to the error.

 Some of the functions of a debugging interface are hard to apply to analog circuitry such as in the case of photonic processors.
 And it is evident that traditional step-by-step debugging is not possible due to the realtime, continuous nature of analog circuitry.
 However, it may be possible to provide mechanisms for inspecting the state of the processor by sampling the analog signals present within the device.

-Due to the aforementioned limitations of existing, digital debuggers, no existing tool can work for photonic processors.
+Due to the aforementioned limitations of existing digital debuggers, no existing tool can work for photonic processors.
 Instead, traditional analog electronic debugging techniques, such as the use of an oscilloscope are preferable.
 However, traditional tools only allow the user to inspect the state at the edge of the device, therefore, inspecting issues inside of the device require routing signals to the outside of the chip, which may not always be possible.
 However, it is interesting to note that this is an active area of research #cite("szczesny_hdl_based_2017", "Felgueiras2007ABD", "Motel2014SimulationAD"), for analog electronics at least, and it would be interesting to see what future research yields and how much introspection will be possible with "analog debuggers".

 === Code formatter

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [Adapted from @nonoma_formatter])[
-    A *code formatter* is a program that takes code as input and outputs the same code, but formatted according to a set of rules @bsd_style.
+    A *code formatter* is a program that takes code as input and outputs the same code, but formatted according to a set of rules.
 It is generally used to enforce a consistent style across a codebase such as in the case of the _BSD project_ @bsd_style and _GNU style_ @gnu_style.
 ]

 Most languages have code formatters such as _rustfmt_ for _Rust_ and _ClangFormat_ for the _C_ family of languages.
 These tools are used to enforce rules on styling of code, they play an important role in keeping code bases readable and consistent.
 Although not being strictly necessary, they can enhance the programmer's experience.
 Additionally, some of these tools have the ability to fix certain issues they detect, such as _rustfmt_.